 Due to uncertainties in the economy, some companies have found themselves sitting on significant amounts of undistributed earnings.
 In addition to likely increases on the amount of income tax payable with respect to earned income, it is a virtual certainty that the tax rates attributable to dividends will rise.
 Dividends declared and paid in 2012 will have the benefit of the current 15% tax rate on qualified dividends.
 Whether the company’s financial circumstances can afford payment of dividends needs to be carefully considered.
 Actual payment of dividends will, at minimum, require a resolution of the corporation’s board of directors in accordance with the company’s bylaws.

 Don’t Wait Until It Is Too Late To Act

 It is natural and normal for companies to want to delay taking action until there is a better understanding of what a possible fiscal cliff deal may look like.
 But clients must have all mechanisms in place and be ready to make any accelerated payments on or before Monday, December 31st, 2012.
 Being able to take such action requires preparation that should begin now.

-If you have any questions, contact your attorney or Looper Reed tax attorneys are available at your request.
+If you have any questions, contact your attorney or Gray Reed tax attorneys are available at your request.